 Yup that whole log on to a website and figure out my route thing is history.

 Now I can open an app on my phone and it automatically finds my location via GPS (no wifi needed), then plots out my route as I run.
 I’ve seen some pretty hilarious images made from runners who get creative with their path.

 The bonus here is you don’t need to sync a watch to your computer.
 All the details of your run are automatically saved, giving you a great log of your speed, elevation, distance and more.

 If you’re like me and never bother to make an actual playlist, a streaming solution is a great option for keeping you on the go with tunes.
-I recently switched us over Amazon Streaming with my Prime membership and like it even better.
-As David discovered during the Colorado Half Marathon the downside is you need cell service for this to work…so maybe have a couple songs on your phone just in case!
+I recently switched us over Amazon Streaming with my Prime membership and like it even better than the other options I’d used before because I can turn on certain stations or create my own playlist that stays in the cloud.

 Trail Run Project